Elephant1214/UnlimitedEnchant/README.md

    items.
 4. Restart your server.
-   When it starts again, the enchantment levels will be what you set in the config, and any disabled enchantments will no longer be obtainable.\
+   When it starts again, the enchantment levels will be what you set in the config, and any disabled enchantments will no longer be obtainable.
-   Note: Any enchantments in village trades, previously opened but unlooted chests, etc., will still remain.
-   Blacklist the disabled enchantments if you want them to be removed during gameplay.
 5. Have fun with your modified enchantment levels!
+   \
+   \
+   **Note:**
+   Any enchantments on player items, in villager trades, inside previously opened but unlooted chests, etc., will still remain even after an enchantment is disabled (set to 0).
+You should Blacklist the disabled enchantments if you want them to be removed during gameplay.